 Rav Schwab related that he remembered a Communists parade in his city in Germany in the 1920s.
-There was a Jewish kid who had rebelled against his parents and marched in the front line of this parade.
-He was despised.
+A Jewish boy who had rebelled against his parents marched in the front line of this parade.
+The boy was despised.
 He was an outcast of the entire community.
-But this did not faze him, because he did it Lishma.
-He believed in what he was doing, like so many of our Jewish brethren who unfortunately believed in it.
+Nevertheless, this did not faze him, because he did it Lishma.
+He believed in what he was doing, like so many others, who unfortunately believed in it.

 When people are willing to give up their lives and souls for the sake of a cause, that is a very potent force.
 We can look back now, over 70 years later, and try to discover what happened to the movement that caused it to collapse.
 We can suggest that to a large extent, the system failed because it lost this element of 'Lishma'.
-When we saw that all the leaders of the various "Iron Curtain" countries had stashed away Swiss bank accounts and when we saw all the corruption and graft, we quickly recognized that the Lishma had been abandoned.
+When we saw that all the leaders of the various "Iron Curtain" countries had stashed away Swiss bank accounts and when we saw all the corruption and graft, we quickly recognized that they had abandoned the Lishma.
 Once they lost the element of Lishma, the potency of the force was gone.

-This is what G-d was telling Bilaam: When Balak came and said "Curse the Jews" without offering honor or money, the reason why Bilaam was going was because he hated Jews.
-"We have to curse Jews!
+This is what G-d was telling Bilaam: When Balak came and said, "Curse the Jews," without offering honor or money, the reason why Bilaam was going was because he hated Jews.
+"We need to curse Jews!
 I want to eradicate Jews."
 This is a philosophy.
 It is a CAUSE.
 In that case, "Watch Out!
 You may not go."
 G-d knows that a sincere CAUSE is a lethal and potent force.

-However, when Balak said, "I will give you Honor and Money," then G-d told Bilaam: If this is for your own benefit -- if you are doing it for the money, then go.
+However, when Balak said, "I will give you Honor and Money," then G-d told Bilaam: If this is for your own benefit - if you are doing it for the money, then go.
 That is a different story.
-If you are "in it" for the money and honor, rather than Lishma -- then your ability will not be nearly as potent.
+If you are "in it" for the money and honor, rather than Lishma - then your ability will not be nearly as potent.

 Transcribed by David Twersky; Seattle, Washington.

 Technical Assistance by Dovid Hoffman; Yerushalayim.

-This week's write-up is adapted from the hashkafa portion of Rabbi Yissocher Frand's Commuter Chavrusah Torah Tapes on the weekly Torah portion (#153).
-The corresponding halachic portion for this tape is: Matrilineal vs. Patrilineal Descent In Determining Jewish Identity.
-The other halachic portions for Parshas (Chukos)/Balak from the Commuter Chavrusah Series are:
+This week's write-up is adapted from the hashkafa portion of Rabbi Yissochar Frand's Commuter Chavrusah Series on the weekly Torah portion.
+A listing of the halachic portions for Parshas Balak is provided below: